ARMify-Project/ARMify/README.md

     * Make sure the ARMify extension is checked/enabled.
     * Click **OK** to finish the installation.
     * Restart Ghidra for the changes to take effect.

+   **Important Note**: Ghidra version 11.4.0 introduced a bug and installing extensions is currently not working.
+Should be fixed on 11.4.1, but in the meantime please use Ghidra version 11.3.2.

 3. **Enable the ARMify Plugin in CodeBrowser**